CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

         options.setMaxBufferedItemCount(-1);
     ```

     > Parallel query works by querying multiple partitions in parallel.
-However, data from an individual partitioned collect is fetched serially with respect to the query Setting the ``MaxDegreeOfParallelism`` property to a value of ``-1`` effectively tells the SDK to manage this setting.
-Setting the **MaxDegreeOfParallelism** to the number of partitions has the maximum chance of achieving the most performant query, provided all other system conditions remain the same.
+However, data from an individual partitioned collect is fetched serially with respect to the query Setting the ``setMaxDegreeOfParallelism`` property to a value of ``-1`` effectively tells the SDK to manage this setting.
+Setting the **setMaxDegreeOfParallelism** to the number of partitions has the maximum chance of achieving the most performant query, provided all other system conditions remain the same.

 1. Save all of your open editor tabs, and click run.